 As of the Commencement of Insolvency Proceedings, the Czech Insolvency Act imposes specific restrictions on the Issuer as well as on the Issuer's creditors to protect the general insolvency estate (in Czech, majetková podstata) (the "General Insolvency Estate").
 Specifically, as of the moment of publication of an insolvency petition and unless the insolvency court rules otherwise, the Issuer is obliged to refrain from any disposals of the assets that form part of the General Insolvency Estate and those assets which may potentially belong there, provided that such disposal would cause significant changes in a composition, usage or determination of these assets (other than negligible reduction in these assets).
 Also, the Issuer's monetary obligations which arose before the Commencement of Insolvency Proceedings can only be performed by the Issuer to the extent permitted under the terms of the Czech Insolvency Act.
-All the Issuer's actions contradicting these limitations are ineffective vis-à-vis its creditors.
-These restrictions do not apply, in particular, to the Issuer's actions necessary for: (i) the performance of the obligations stipulated by special regulation; (ii) operating its business within an ordinary course of business; (iii) in order to avoid diversion of imminent damage; and (iv) the performance of procedural sanctions.
+All the Issuer's actions contradicting these limitations are ineffective vis-à-vis its creditors, unless prior consent of the insolvency court had been obtained before such action was taken.
+These restrictions do not apply, in particular, to the Issuer's actions necessary for: (i) the performance of the obligations stipulated by special regulation; (ii) operating its business within an ordinary course of business; (iii) in order to avoid diversion of imminent damage; (iv) the performance of procedural sanctions; (v) post-insolvency claims; and (vi) claims treated equally as post-insolvency claims.
+Under Czech Insolvency Act, post-insolvency claims include, but are not limited to, (a) expenses and remuneration of the insolvency administrator, (b) expenses connected to the maintenance and administration of the insolvency estate, (c) reimbursement of expenses and remuneration of the liquidator or any other person in an equivalent position, (d) reimbursement of expenses and remuneration of an expert appointed by the insolvency court, (e) reimbursement of expenses and remuneration of members of the creditor committee, (f) reimbursement of allowances for expenses connected to insolvency proceedings, (g) claims arising from post-insolvency financing, (h) taxes and other similar payments, creditors' claims arising from contracts concluded by a person with rights to dispose of the insolvency estate or any part thereof and (i) reimbursement of expenses of persons who have co-operated with the insolvency administrator as required by law.
+In accordance with Section 169 of the Czech Insolvency Act the following claims would, among other claims, be treated equally as post-insolvency claims: (a) claims of debtor's employees arising from their employment contracts, (b) creditors' claims for compensation for health damages, (c) claims of the Labor Bureau of the Czech Republic for wage compensation paid to employees and for funds paid pursuant special legislation, (d) claims of the participants in pension insurance schemes with state contribution, (e) claims over statutory alimony and (f) reimbursement for expanses paid by third parties for appreciation of the insolvency estate.
 If the insolvency court finds it necessary for the protection of the General Insolvency Estate, it may, at its discretion, for the period from the Commencement of Insolvency Proceedings to the Declaration of Bankruptcy, issue a preliminary injunction prohibiting the Issuer from making disposals of the assets in the General Insolvency Estate or by making such disposals subject to the preliminary insolvency administrator's (in Czech, předběžný správce) approval (the "Preliminary Injunction").
 The insolvency court may further order the Issuer's debtors to perform their obligations to the preliminary insolvency administrator rather than to the Issuer.